IlyaMur/little-messages/README_en.md

 - `$ git clone` the repo.
 - `$ make install` to install dependencies.
 - Set the root in the web server settings to the `public/` directory.
-- Import SQL from the `my_posts.sql` file into the selected DBMS.
+- Import SQL from the `myposts.sql` file into the selected DBMS.
 - In `config/config.php` set the data for accessing the database, storage and hashing settings.